hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 #### Cardano wallet backend

-An interface enables the node to submit transactions to the Cardano node.
+An interface enables the Node to submit transactions to the Cardano node.

 #### DB sync.